Sometimes I think we should change the name of our site to Dominican Cake and Other Recipes.

 - 2 tablespoons amaretto (or almond flavoring)

-- Separate yolks from egg whites.
+- Separate yolks from egg whites, we'll use only the yolks.
 You can use the egg whites to make the meringue for the cake.

 - In a heavy saucepan mix the yolks and sugar mixing without beating (to avoid producing bubbles).

-- Sift the flour and cornstarch together and add to the yolks, mix well without beating, again, careful not to make bubbles.
+- In a separate bowl, sift the flour and cornstarch together and add to the yolks, mix well without beating, again, careful not to make bubbles.
 Mix in the vanilla extract.

 - Boil the milk.
 When the milk comes to a boil remove from the fire.